Not known to transmit any human or animal pathogens.

 Follow instructions in Phytoplasma Sample Screening and Confirmation

-In India, "Ca. P. cynodontis"-related strains (16SrXIV-A) were associated with witches' broom symptoms similar to WBDL in key lime.
-Multiple phytoplasmas have been associated with citrus in Asia, the Caribbean, South America, and Central America.
+In India, 'Ca. P. cynodontis'-related strains (16SrXIV-A) have been associated with witches' broom symptoms similar to those seen in WBDL.
+Multiple phytoplasmas have been associated with citrus in Asia, the Caribbean, Central America, and South America.
 These phytoplasmas can cause witches' broom or nonspecific symptoms such as reduced flowering, stunting, dieback, and decline.
-Molecular diagnostics are required to determine the pathogen when a disease associated with a phytoplasma is suspected in citrus.
+Because these pathogens present overlapping symptoms, molecular diagnostics are required to differentiate and confirm the specific pathogen when a disease associated with phytoplasma is suspected in citrus.

 If you are unable to find a reference, contact STCAPS@usda.gov.
 See the CAPS Pest Datasheet for all references.